Complete algebraic vector fields on affine surfaces: Proof of the necessity part of the Main Theorem

 (i) $((0_{2k}, w_1, \ldots , w_n))$ with $k\geq 0, n>0$, and $w_i \leq -2$; or

 (ii) $((0_l, w))$ with $l >0$ and $w\leq 0$; or

 (iii) $(0_{2k}, -1,-1))$ with $k\geq 0$

-where subindex reflects the number of consequent zero weights.
-Note that in (i) we disregard the case of $k=0$ (since the intersection matrix of such a graph is negative definite contrary to the Nakai-Moishezon criterion) and $k\geq 2$ (to avoid contradiction with the Hodge index theorem).
+where the subindex reflects the number of consequent zero weights.
+Note that in (i) we disregard the case of $k=0$ (since the intersection matrix of such a graph is negative definite contrary to the Nakai-Moishezon criterion) and $k\geq 2$ (to avoid a contradiction with the Hodge index theorem).
 Similarly, in (ii) we omit the case of $l=1$ and $w \leq -1$ because otherwise we get only one $\PP^1$-fibration as in Proposition \ref{9.9} contrary to Proposition \ref{9.10}.
 The Hodge index theorem implies also that in (ii) $l \leq 3$.
-Hence remaining possibilities in (i) and (ii) produce (2a) and (2b).
+Hence, the remaining possibilities in (i) and (ii) produce (2a) and (2b).
 By the same arguments in (ii) we have to consider only weights as in (2c).

-By Proposition \ref{9.11} it suffices now to consider $\Gamma$ as in configurations (c) and (d) in Lemma \ref{9.5a} and show that $\Gamma'$ is of desired form.
+By Proposition \ref{9.11} it suffices now to consider $\Gamma_{\rm min}$ as in configurations (c) and (d) in Lemma \ref{9.5a} and show that $\Gamma'$ is of the desired form.

-Consider first the case when there exists a nonnegative vertex in a minimal graph of $\Gamma'$.
+Consider first the case when there exists a non negative vertex in a minimal graph of $\Gamma'$.
 After blowing up which keeps the graph linear we can always suppose that it is actually of weight $0$.
-Using operations of of form $[[v,0,w]] \to [[v-1,0, w+1]]$ as in Proposition \ref{elementary} we can suppose furthermore that this vertex is the left endpoint $C_0$ of $\Gamma'$ and the weight $k$ in configurations (c) and (d) from Lemma \ref{9.5a} is $-1$.
-In particular $\tilde C_1 + E + \tilde C_2$ is the support of a fiber $F$ of $\PP^1$-fibration $\hat f : \hX \to \PP^1$ for which the vertices different from $C_0$ (being disjoint form $F$) must be contained in another fiber.
-In particular they are all of negative weight and making contraction one can suppose that $C_i^2 \leq -2$ for $1\leq i \leq n$ while $C_0$ is of nonnegative weight.
-In the case of $n\geq 1$ the weight of $E'$ cannot be $-1$ since otherwise the chains $\tilde C_1' + E' + \tilde C_2'$ and $\tilde C_1 + E + \tilde C_2$ are contractible to disjoint $0$-curves which must be equivalent by the Hodge index theorem contrary to the fact that one of them meets $C_0$ while the other does not.
-This describes configurations (3) and (5) completely.
+Using operations of of form $[[v,0,w]] \to [[v-1,0, w+1]]$ as in Proposition \ref{elementary} we can suppose furthermore, that this vertex is the left endpoint $C_0$ of $\Gamma'$ and the weight $k$ in configurations (c) and (d) from Lemma \ref{9.5a} is $-1$.
+Proposition \ref{dug.p0} implies now that $\Gamma$ must be of desired form which describes configurations (3) and (5) in Theorem \ref{mthm} completely.